ArticySoftware/Articy3ImporterForUnreal/README.md

 cast the object to the correct type first.

 If you have an object without a template the type to cast into is easy.
-Every built-in class is named as the object in articy:draft with your project name as a prefix.
+Every built-in class is named as the object in articy:draft X with your project name as a prefix.
 Let's say your project is named `ManiacManfred` so you will find `ManiacManfredFlowFragment`, `ManiacManfredDialogueFragment`, `ManiacManfredLocation`, `ManiacManfredEntity` and a lot more.
 All those respective objects have their expected properties, so you will find the `Speaker` property inside the `ManiacManfredDialogueFragment` object, etc.

 <p align="center">